Earls Court Exhibition Centre: Musical events

 Earls Court was one of the most popular arenas to play in the UK, with a capacity of around 19,000 including standing room, meaning it was often chosen over other venues by bands with a large fan base.
 Slade and David Bowie were the first rock acts to play there, in 1973.
 Led Zeppelin performed five sold-out shows at the venue in May 1975.
 Queen played there on June 6 and 7, 1977, for two sold-out shows.
 Bowie's 1978 concert performance, part of his Isolar II Tour, was released as Welcome to the Blackout (Live London '78) in 2018.
 Pink Floyd performed live shows since 1972, and the concerts from The Wall Tour in 1980 and 1981 were recorded and released in 2000 as Is There Anybody Out There?
 The Wall Live 1980–81, while performances from The Division Bell Tour in October 1994 were recorded and released on the live concert film Pulse.

-Genesis performed live shows since 1977, and between 2 and 8 November 1992 they performed 6 shows at the venue during their We Can't Dance Tour, in which their shows on 6–8 November were filmed and later released on VHS and later DVD under the title The Way We Walk.
-In November 1995, Oasis staged the two biggest ever indoor gigs at the time in Europe, at a specially expanded Earls Court.
+Genesis performed live shows since 1977, and between 2 and 8 November 1992 they performed six shows at the venue during their We Can't Dance Tour, in which their shows on 6–8 November were filmed and later released on VHS and later DVD under the title The Way We Walk.
+In November 1995, Oasis staged the two biggest ever indoor concerts at the time in Europe, at a specially expanded Earls Court.
 Between 28 May and 1 June 2002, Irish vocal pop band Westlife held concerts as part of their World of Our Own Tour supporting their album World of Our Own.
 However, after the opening of the O2 Arena in 2007, concert performances at Earls Court were rarer.
-Iron Maiden performed at Earls Court in 2000, 2003 and two nights in 2006 - each time sold out with circa 21,000 in attendance.
+Iron Maiden performed at Earls Court in 2000, 2003 and two nights in 2006 – each time sold out with circa 21,000 in attendance.